 A. Transfer to a New Employer’s Company Pension Scheme

-If the employee has joined a company pension scheme with a new employer, then they may have the option to transfer their benefits from their previous employer to the new scheme.
+If the employee joins a company pension scheme with a new employer, they may have the option to transfer their benefits from their previous employer to the new scheme.

 B. Transfer to a Personal Retirement Bond (PRB):